 We formalize indiscriminate poisoning attacks on unsupervised contrastive learning as follows.
-First, the attacker gets the victim's clean training data $\gD_c$ and generates its poisoned version $\gD_p$.
-The victim applies a certain contrastive learning algorithm and obtains a poisoned feature extractor $f_p = \argmin_f \LCL(f;\gD_p)$.
+First, the attacker has a clean version of the training data $\gD_c$ and generates a poisoned version $\gD_p$.
+The victim applies a certain contrastive learning algorithm to $\gD_p$, and obtains a poisoned feature extractor $f_p = \argmin_f \LCL(f;\gD_p)$.
 To evaluate its goodness, we employ a new labeled downstream dataset $\gD_e$, and train a linear predictor $g_p = \argmin_g \Lce(g \circ f_p; \gD_e)$.
 The accuracy of the resulting classifier $h_p = g_p \circ f_p$ on the downstream dataset $\gD_e$ is used to assess the effectiveness of the attack.